 The greater part of sea ice on the Scotian Shelf originates in the Gulf of St. Lawrence and is transported through Cabot Strait by northwesterly winds and ocean currents.
 Sydney Bight and the southern coast of Cape Breton are typically the only areas heavily affected by ice in the region.
-In 2014, it was present there for about the same time as the climatological values (Fig. 4).
+In 2015, it was present 5 to 15 days later than the climatological values (Fig. 4).

 There has been very little ice on the Scotian Shelf from April 2009 until 2014 (Fig. 5).
-The ice areas and volumes for the 2013-2014 seasons are compiled in Table 2.
-January and February were below normal coverage and volume while March and April were above normal.
-Overall, the January to April 2014 coverage and ice volume were slightly above the 1981-2010 average unlike the previous four years which had extremely low coverage and volume, respectively, in the 53 year record.
+The ice areas and volumes for the 2014-2015 seasons are compiled in Table 2.
+January was below normal coverage and volume, February was near normal while March and April were well above normal.
+Overall, the December 2014 to April 2015 coverage and ice volume were above the 1981-2010 average unlike the 2010-2013 period which had extremely low coverage and volume in the 54 year record.